-The methods employed in GARFIELD-AF have been published (7, 8).
-In brief, baseline characteristics included: patient characteristics, medical history, care settings, type of AF, date and method of diagnosis, symptoms of AF, type of anticoagulant treatment (VKAs, factor Xa inhibitors [FXas] and direct thrombin inhibitors [DTIs], as well as antiplatelet treatment [AP]).
+The methods employed in GARFIELD-AF have been published.^{7,8} In brief, baseline characteristics included patient characteristics, medical history, care settings, type of AF, date and method of diagnosis, symptoms of AF, and type of anticoagulant treatment [VKAs, factor Xa inhibitors and direct thrombin inhibitors, as well as antiplatelet treatment (AP)].

-Data on components of the CHA2DS2-VASc (9) and HAS-BLED (10) risk stratification schemes were also collected to assess the risks of non-haemorrhagic stroke and major bleeding.
-Collection of follow-up data occurred at 4-monthly intervals based on telephone interviews and hospital records up to 24 months.
-The incidence of ischaemic stroke, transient ischaemic attack (TIA), systemic embolism (SE), acute coronary syndrome (ACS), hospitalisation, death (cardiovascular and non-cardiovascular), Congestive heart failure (CHF) (occurrence or worsening), and bleeding (severity and location) was documented.
-An audit and quality control programme was applied (11), and data were examined for completeness and accuracy by the coordinating centre (TRI, London, UK).
-By design, 20% of all electronic case report forms (eCRFs) in the GARFIELD-AF registry were monitored against source documentation at sites over the recruitment period and follow-up.
+Data on components of the CHA2DS2-VASc9 and HAS-BLED10 risk stratification schemes were also collected to assess the risks of nonhaemorrhagic stroke and major bleeding.
+Collection of follow-up data occurred at four monthly intervals based on telephone interviews and hospital records up to 24 months.
+The incidence of ischaemic stroke, transient ischaemic attack (TIA), SE, acute coronary syndrome, hospitalization, death (cardiovascular and non-cardiovascular), congestive heart failure (CHF) (occurrence or worsening), and bleeding (severity and location) was documented.
+An audit and quality control programme was applied, 11 and data were examined for completeness and accuracy by the coordinating centre (TRI, London, UK).
+By design, 20% of all electronic case report forms in the GARFIELD-AF registry were monitored against source documentation at sites over the recruitment period and followup.
 Loss to follow-up was found to be 4.2% of all prospectively enrolled patients.
-Any events that occurred after two years follow-up were censored at two years.
+Any events that occurred after 2 years follow-up were censored at 2 years.
 Patients with unavailable follow-up information were excluded from all the analyses.

-Risk tool Design
+Risk tool design

 The new risk stratification tool was derived from prospective data from the GARFIELD-AF registry.
-Models were trained on indicators for three events (all-cause mortality, non-haemorrhagic stroke/systemic embolism, and any major bleed) that occurred within 2 years of enrolment.
-As with the previous GARFIELD-AF risk models, the derivation of the GARFIELD-AF risk models followed the TRIPOD process for the development of predictive models (4, 12).
+Models were trained on indicators for three events (all-cause mortality, non-haemorrhagic stroke/SE, and any major bleed) that occurred within 2 years of enrolment.
+As with the previous GARFIELD-AF risk models, the derivation of the GARFIELD-AF risk models followed the TRIPOD process for the development of predictive models. $^{4.12}$

-Comparisons of the performance of the new GARFIELD-AF risk models were made with (a) CHA2DS2-VASc score (for all-cause mortality, non-haemorrhagic stroke/SE), and (b) HAS-

-BLED score for major bleeding.
+Comparisons of the performance of the new GARFIELD-AF risk models were made with (i) CHA_2DS_2 -VASc score (for all-cause mortality, non-haemorrhagic stroke/SE) and (ii) HAS-BLED score for major bleeding.
 The performance of the new risk tool was tested in the whole GARFIELD-AF population as well as in patients treated and untreated with OACs for stroke prevention at baseline.

-We also tested our hypothesis that the performance of the GARFIELD-AF risk model would be superior to the CHA2DS2-VASc score in discriminating patients with a low stroke risk.
-We considered a CHA2DS2-VASc score of 0 or 1 (men) and 1 or 2 (women) who may not benefit from anticoagulation (as defined by the ESC Guidelines) as representative of "very low to low" risk.
-As a sensitivity analysis, we also evaluated those with a CHA2DS2-VASc score of 0-2 (men) and 1-3 (women).
+We also tested our hypothesis that the performance of the GARFIELD-AF risk model would be superior to the CHA $2$ DS $2$ -VASc score in discriminating patients with a low stroke risk.
+We considered a CHA $2$ DS $2$ -VASc score of 0 or 1 (men) and 1 or 2 (women) who may not benefit from anticoagulation (as defined by the ESC Guidelines) as representative of 'very low to low' risk.
+As a sensitivity analysis, we also evaluated those with a CHA $2$ DS $2$ -VASc score of 0-2 (men) and 1-3 (women).

-The validity of the GARFIELD-AF risk models was tested externally in patients with AF from an independent US-based registry, the ORBIT-AF registry as well as the Danish nationwide registries (5, 13-16).
+The validity of the GARFIELD-AF risk models was tested externally in patients with AF from an independent US-based registry, the ORBIT-AF registry, as well as the Danish nationwide registries. $^{5,13-16}$